p3t33/nixos_flake/README.md

 # Design philosophy
 - Multiple machines are defined with emphasis on shared code between them in order to achieve consistency and to avoid code repeat where possible.
+With each machine having its own separate responsibility.
 - Work flow is heavily skewed towards the use of the keyboard and the terminal.
 Some keyboard bindings may look strange but they are effected by the fact that I am using a programmable keyboard(configurations in